hggq/paozhu/README_EN.md

 <img src="https://www.paozhu.org/images/logo.svg">
 </div>

-paozhu(炮竹🧨) is a comprehensive and fast C++ web framework that integrates C++ ORM.
+Paozhu(炮竹🧨) is a comprehensive and fast C++ web framework that integrates C++ ORM.
 The development speed is as fast as script languages.
 The framework integrates a webserver, which can natively parse HTTP/1.1 HTTP/2 JSON WebSocket protocols and GET and POST requests.
 The framework also distinguishes between different methods of POST requests.
 The framework comes with a built-in OBJ micro-object that can store data such as char, int, string, float, etc. The framework